Skip to main content

 velatir start

-On Windows this brings up the Wintun adapter and the firewall rules.
+On Windows this brings up the Wintun adapter and configures the system route.
 On macOS it activates the network system extension configuration.
 If the host is not running, it is launched first.

 stop